-Escape the classroom or your home by joining us on a virtual field trip to Discover the Florida Scrub!Read more
+Escape the classroom or your home by joining us on a Virtual Field Trip and find out what happens to all the rainwater when it falls.Read more

 Native plants are just plain good for our local wildlife and the Indian River Lagoon.
-Find out how and why at our March Lunch & Learn Webinar.Read more
+Watch our our March Lunch & Learn Webinar and find out how and why.Read more

 Installing a rain barrel is one of the easiest ways YOU can help reduce our impact on the Indian River Lagoon!
 Rain barrels make a great addition to your yard: they aid in the conservation of fresh water, and they reduce the amount of stormwater runoff.Read more

 Watch our January 2021 Lunch & Learn Webinar, “The Florida Trail Association: Building More Than Trails,” with the FTA’s Jenna Taylor.Read more